calebsmith/yaml-compose/README.md

 ## Rationale

 Many tools such as k8s, helm, and docker-compose use YAML configuration files extensively.
-Some tools such as Azure Pipelines have templating capability but it is otherwise difficult to keep these files DRY and organized and not available for all such tools.
+Some tools such as Azure Pipelines have templating capability but it is otherwise difficult to keep these files DRY and organized.

 Namely, it is often desirable to:
 1. Load a YAML file as data and use these as template variables